Last Updated on July 27, 2021 by Audrey Scott

 It's why we often say: tourism is the people’s business.

-You can, however, make choices that align your selfish interest of maximizing your travel experience while optimizing your impact to overtouristed destinations that are feeling the heat.
+You can, however, make choices that align your interest in maximizing your travel experience while optimizing your positive impact to overtouristed destinations that are feeling the heat.

 If you wish to navigate a world of overtourism, it's important to know the landscape and how we got here.